ajjankowski/Eurowings/README.md

 ### Test execution

 * Mark "src/test/java" as "Test Sources Root" if needed
+* To execute in UI mode comment out "headless" option in the DriverFactory file
 * To execute run "TestRunner", Scenario from "src/test/resources" or run Jenkins
 * For browser report go to "target/cucumber-report/cucumber.html"
 * For Jenkins report configure plugin "Cucumber reports" and run via "Pipeline script from SCM"